Lucas96Sousa/Golang/Readme.md

 ## :computer: Start project
 - If your start with gomodule off, need install modules: go get -u
-- A second folder in progress
+- To second folder need export GO111MODOULE=on to execute